Panduss/Pizzzza/README.md

 # PizzaConfigurator
 Homework assignment for Codaisseur Academy on our 7th week. <br>
-This project contains a front-end. front-end uses React/Redux
+This project contains a front-end, that was made with React/Redux

 # Quickstart 🚀